Texas Medicare Plans

 In 2016, you may qualify if you have up to $17,820 in yearly income ($24,030 for a married couple).

-Texas residents seeking assistance with their health benefits should consult with one of our MedicareSolutions.com licensed sales agents.
-A licensed sales agent can help you by comparing plans available in your area and assist you in finding the Medicare insurance benefits that are right for your needs.
+Texas residents seeking assistance with their health benefits may consult with one of our MedicareSolutions.com licensed sales agents.
+A licensed sales agent can help you by comparing plans available in your area and assist you in finding the Medicare insurance benefits that best fit your needs.